ArchipelagoMW/Archipelago/worlds/hk/docs/setup_en.md

 ## Hints and other commands
 While playing in a multiworld, you can interact with the server using various commands listed in the [commands guide](/tutorial/Archipelago/commands/en).
-As this game does not have an in-game text client at the moment, you can optionally connect to the multiworld using the text client, which can be found in the [main Archipelago installation](https://github.com/ArchipelagoMW/Archipelago/releases) as Archipelago Text Client to enter these commands.
+In order to do this, install the latest release of the [Archipelago software](https://github.com/ArchipelagoMW/Archipelago/releases/latest) and connect to your slot with the Archipelago Text Client to enter commands.